 - 1.5 tsp sea

 - 1 tsp garlic, grated to a paste

 - 2 tsp toasted sesame oil regular sesame oil will also work

 - 1 TBSP toasted sesame seeds

-In the meantime, whisk the vinegar and garlic together in small bowl; let it stand for 5 minutes.
-(You'll get the best result if you use a microplane to grate your garlic into a paste.)
+- In the meantime, whisk the vinegar and grated garlic together in a small mixing bowl.
+Let it stand for 5 minutes.

-After 5 minutes, add the soy sauce, sesame oil, and sugar into the vinegar and garlic mixture.
-Whisk it well until the sugar has completely dissolved.
+- After 5 minutes, add soy sauce, sesame oil, and sugar in with the vinegar and garlic, then whisk until the sugar has fully dissolved.

 - Pop the cucumbers into a large serving bowl; pour the dressing on top.

 - Toss the cucumbers enough to coat them in the dressing and then drizzle 1-2 TBSP of the hot chili oil over them.
 Garnish with toasted sesame seeds and sliced scallions.